Cyb3rhq/cyb3rhq-dashboard-plugins/scripts/sample-data/README.md

 # Sample data injector

-This script generates sample data for different datasets and injects the data into an index on a Wazuh indexer instance.
+This script generates sample data for different datasets and injects the data into an index on a Cyb3rhq indexer instance.

 ## Files

 - `script.py`: main script file
-- `connection.json`: persistence of Wazuh indexer connection details
+- `connection.json`: persistence of Cyb3rhq indexer connection details
 - `datasets`: directory that contains the available datasets

 # Getting started